 A follow-up more advanced course 'Driving into QGIS' is planned for later in 2019, for those who wish to continue with more in-depth training.

-*Please note that this particular day-course is now full, but is being repeated on 8 February*
+*Please note that this particular day-course is now full, but more will be planned later in 2019*